In south central Ohio, living with a disability can be treacherous.

 Supplemental Security Income (SSI) is a needs-based program.
 Individuals suffering from a physical or mental disability that has lasted or will last for a year, or is likely to lead to death, should qualify for Social Security Income.
 During the SSI application process, the applying individual will be asked to provide documentation regarding household income and expenses, investments and savings, and assets including vehicles and homes.

 Applying for SSDI benefits can be an anxiety inducing process.
 There are many forms to complete, and it can be hard to keep things straight.
-By working with an experienced, educated and considerate SSDI lawyer in Chillicothe, Ohio, you can ensure that all the necessary information is collected, organized and presented to the Social Security Administration.
+By working with an experienced, educated and considerate SSDI lawyer, you can ensure that all the necessary information is collected, organized and presented to the Social Security Administration.

 If either of your applications are denied, it is crucial to appeal the denial quickly.
 Often these denials come with requests for additional information, which the attorneys at Barkan Meizlish, LLP will ensure is done as fast as possible.
 The team at Barkan Meizlish, LLP, has decades of experience fighting through the twists and turns of the SSDI/SSI programs, enabling us to react quickly and entirely.